X-Ray Imaging in Mobile, AL

 What Is an X-ray?

-The board-certified radiologists at Alabama Coastal Radiology each offer their expertise and experience in diagnostic imaging, which often includes X-rays.
-Learn more about how our specialists utilize this particular type of imaging technology and what you should expect during your exam when you call to schedule an appointment at any of our 8 locations throughout Mobile, Alabama and nearby areas.
+The board-certified radiologists at Alabama Coastal Radiology, P.C. each offer their expertise and experience in diagnostic imaging, which often includes X-rays.
+Learn more about how our specialists utilize this particular type of imaging technology and what you should expect during your exam when you call to schedule an appointment at any of our 8 locations throughout Mobile and nearby areas.
+We have offices in Mobile, Saraland, Daphne, Bay Minette, and Fairhope.

 What Are the Benefits of a Digital X-Ray?